iWatger/iwatger/README.md

 ## Interests
 I find design really interesting.
 I am currently pursuing a minor in Industrial Design.
 I love getting to read about the design process.
 Some books I've found really insightful have been *After Steve* and *The Collected Angers*.

+## Previous Projects

+### Musicle
+Musicle was a game I helped make with a handful of members of the iOS Club.
+It was a game similar to Wordle, but the objective of the game was to recognize the song being played be the shortest amount of time.
+This was my first big introduction to developing for Apple platforms, and I thought it was really cool!
+I learned a lot about Swift and UIKit, and it was a total blast.

 <!--
 **iWatger/iwatger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.